 There are now over 17 million people who identify as Asian living in America, making up 5.6% of the total population.
-According to the most recent American Community Survey, the Asian population in New Mexico is 27,448 – at 1.3% of the total population of New Mexico.
+According to the most recent American Community Survey, the Asian population in new mexico is 29,571 - at 1.4% of the total population of new mexico.

-We broke down the most recent census data to determine the cities in New Mexico with the largest Asian population in 2018:
+Here are the cities in new mexico with the largest Asian population in 2020:

-Albuquerque took the number one over all spot for the largest Asian in New Mexico for 2018.
-2.46% of Albuquerque identify as Asian.
+Which city in new mexico had the largest Asian population?
+Socorro took the number one over all spot for the largest Asian in new mexico for 2020.
+4.85% of Socorro identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In New Mexico With The Largest Asian Population For 2018
+How We Determined The Cities In new mexico With The Largest Asian Population For 2020